 Today I am a Junior at Florida State University majoring in Communication Science & Disorders to become a Speech Language Pathologist.
 I want to focus on working with children in my future, as I am inspired to help them navigate their own disorders, and to hopefully instill within them a sense of confidence and passion that they can strive towards whatever goals they want to achieve without anything holding them back.

 Although the severity of my EB is not what it once was, I am still learning how to navigate a world with my disorder.
 Being able to advocate for myself and speak up when I am experiencing any sort of pain is the most important step in taking care of myself, such as requesting a ride to class from the disabilities center when my feet are too blistered, or making sure I sit down at work if I am feeling uncomfortable.
 I continue to encourage others to never see their disability as a burden, and to always value self care to ensure mental and physical well being.

-I admire the people with EB who strive to do what they want and not let anything stop them, I admire that strength in their spirit.
-I am thankful for my parents' love and care that they gave me when I was in pain.
-I am grateful to doctors who continue their research and devotion to find a cure.
-Seeing the stories of other kids with EB, the hours of bandaging, it brings a lot of emotion to me.
-I may not have endured as much pain as them, but they are strong minded and have ambition just like you and me, and that is the beauty of the butterfly children.
+I admire the people with EB who strive to do what they want and not let anything stop them.
+I admire that strength in their spirit.
+I am thankful for my parents' love and care that they gave me when I was in pain, and I am grateful to doctors who continue their research and devotion to find a cure.
+There is a contagious ambition and strong mindedness in the EB community that everyone looks towards for hope and inspiration, and that is the beauty of the butterfly children.